 In 2000 Sofia got the Special Prize at the N. Rubinstein Piano Competition in Moscow.
 In 2003 she finished Moscow Gnesin`s Music College and continued her study at the Chopin Music College in Moscow with prof. K. Knorre.

 During that period Sofia took part in the International Piano Competition for Young Musicians in Enschede (The Netherlands) and got there the 3rd Prize.
 The next year she was invited to there again to give several recitals.
-Also, she became a laureate at the National Competition/Festival of the Romantic Music for Young Musicians in Moscow (March 2007).
+Also, she became a laureate at the National Competition/Festival of Romantic Music for Young Musicians in Moscow (March 2007).

 Completing her studies “cum laude” in 2007 she was invited to continue her education in the Netherlands with prof. Michail Markov (ArtEZ Conservatory, Enschede).